SketchDeck/angular-starter/README.md

 # SketchDeck project - getting started with Angular

 Welcome!
-This is our little test-project, which outlines the requirements for getting started with Angular in a way that is relevant to the work we do at SketchDeck.
+This is our little test-project, which outlines the requirements for getting started with Angular in a way that is relevant to the work we do at SketchDeck with some modifications and additions along the way :)

+You'll be invited to our Slack channel to ask any questions you may have and get help if needed.
+Please don't hesitate to ask questions if you have any!

 The goal of this exercise is to leverage the existing Angular documentation and *Tour of Heroes* tutorial to create your own new web-app with specific requirements (outlined below).